felangel/bloc/docs/flutterfirebaselogintutorial.md

 }
 ```

-Again, we need to manage `TextEdittingControllers` for the text input so our `RegisterForm` needs to be a `StatefulWidget`.
+Again, we need to manage `TextEditingControllers` for the text input so our `RegisterForm` needs to be a `StatefulWidget`.
 In addition, we are using `BlocListener` again in order to execute one-time actions in response to state changes such as showing `SnackBar` when the registration is pending or fails.
 We are also dispatching the `LoggedIn` event to the `AuthenticationBloc` if the registration was a success so that we can immediately log the user in.

 ?> **Note:** We're using `BlocBuilder` in order to make our UI respond to changes in the `RegisterBloc` state.